This article is a comparison of linseed and tung oils:

 1. Raw, which is pure, is not usually used for wood, as it takes a long time to dry and is often cut with a thinner.

 3. Polymerized/stand oil which is pure, food-safe, and faster to dry.
 This oil does not require a thinner.
-Polymerised is the type you want to use.
-I like the brand Tried and True because it’s pure 100% linseed, and because of their total transparency with ingredients and additives.
+Polymerized is the type you want to use.

-Odor and VOCs that Offgas from Linseed
+Odor and VOCs that Off-gas from Linseed

-The pungent smell of linseed comes mostly from the aldehydes (5).
+The pungent smell of Linseed comes mostly from the aldehydes (5).

 Do you Need to Add a Thinner to Linseed Oil?